FreightCorp: History

 On 1 July 1996, Freight Rail was corporatised.
 On 24 October 1996, Freight Rail was relaunched as FreightCorp.

 On 1 February 2002, along with National Rail, FreightCorp was sold to a joint venture between Patrick Corporation and Toll Holdings as Pacific National.

 Operations

 When established in 1989, Freight Rail was responsible for the operation of all rail freight services in New South Wales.
 It was also responsible for providing locomotives to haul passenger services for CityRail and CountryLink.
-Following the opening up of the New South Wales network to other operators, it began to face competition from other operators.
+Following the opening up of the New South Wales network to other operators, it began to face competition.
 Interstate services were transferred to National Rail in the mid-1990s.
 In 1999, it began to operate coal trains in South Australia on the Leigh Creek to Stirling North line to the Northern Power Station, Port Augusta.

 Fleet

 Freight Rail inherited all of the State Rail Authority's locomotive fleet.
 In February 1992, it awarded contracts for fifty-eight 82 class and twenty-nine 90 class locomotives.
 These allowed it to withdraw most of the 422, 44, 442, 45 and 49 class locomotives.
 After experimenting with a green and yellow livery, a dark blue, yellow and white livery was introduced in 1991.